tonyhsu23/placements-teaser/README.md

 # Placements Teaser Instructions

-Please implement a React.JS component(s) based solution for managing a given invoice.
+Please implement a React.JS component(s) for managing an example invoice JSON (10K lines, ~3MB).

 Things to think about:
 1. pagination